ArkadiiMakh/Arkadii-s_portfolio/README.md

 This is a project based on open source DW, where I extracted data from DB and build a basic Dashboard to support sales or marketing team.

-* Date was taken from a Microsoftlearning sample databases.
+1 Step - Customer, product, sales data and caledar data extraction Data was taken from a Microsoftlearning sample databases.

+2 Step - Data cleaning and KPI's calculation

+3 Step - Loading data into Power BI and data models creation

+4 Step - Dashboard creation with oveviews, filters, graphs and anylisis